This post may contain affiliate links. See my full disclosure here.

 - 3 cups strawberries sliced in half and stems removed.

-To serve, stir in about 2-4tbsp of syrup into one cup of milk.
-Add more if you want it sweeter.
+- To serve, stir in about 1-2 tbsp of syrup into one cup of milk (if using a larger cup or glass add more to taste).

 - Find fresh, strawberries.
 Make sure they’re bright red.